Jenny Sullivan: Career

 Sullivan's first feature film was The Angry Breed (1968).
 Other film appearances include Plaza Suite (1971), The Other (1972), The Candidate (1972), Getting Straight (1970), Breakfast in Bed (1977) and Shadow of Doubt (1998).

 Sullivan portrayed Barbara in the NBC comedy series Me and Maxx (1980).
 She has made guest appearances on TV shows, including Little House on the Prairie, Dragnet, Adam-12, The F.B.I., Highway to Heaven, Love, American Style, Dan August, Sanford and Son, Ironside, Falcon Crest, L.A.
-Law, All in the Family, Cannon, Hawaii Five-O, The Waltons, and The Fall Guy.
+Law, All in the Family, Cannon, Hawaii Five-O (as Alma Saunders in the sixth-season episode "Murder is a Taxing Affair"), The Waltons, and The Fall Guy.
+She also played the character of Angie in The Mod Squad episode “Suffer the Little Children.” and Starsky and Hutch 1976.

 Sullivan wrote the play J for J (Journals for John) which was prompted after she found a packet of unsent letters (in 1995) written by her father decades earlier to her mentally disabled older brother Johnny (thus, journals for Johnny).
 The play premiered on October 20, 2001.
 John Ritter, who in real life had a disabled brother, played Johnny, Sullivan played herself, and Jeff Kober portrayed her father Barry.

 Sullivan taught drama at the University of California at Santa Barbara.

 Personal life

-Sullivan was married to guitarist/producer Jim Messina during the heyday of the country rock duo Loggins and Messina.
-She is the former sister-in-law of songwriter Jimmy Webb, who was married to her half-sister (and former cover girl) Patricia.
+Sullivan was married to guitarist/producer Jim Messina.